Austin Cindric completes Xfinity sweep at Kentucky Speedway

 The 21-year-old Cindric, son of Team Penske president Tim Cindric, won twice last year on road courses at Watkins Glen and Mid-Ohio.
 On Friday night, he led the final 43 laps and 130 of 200 overall.

 Gragson again showed early strength in taking the 45-lap first stage, his third segment win in two nights on the 1.5-mile oval.
+The race belonged to Cindric after that and the question was who would finish behind him.

+The final restart on lap 188 offered some hope for Briscoe before Cindric quickly took it away by darting down the banking and between two cars and putting it out of reach.

+It was much like the night before, just sooner and more thorough.